Habitual Domestic Violence Offender Attorneys in Colorado Springs

 If an officer is called to a residence or other location on suspicion of domestic abuse, the officer must make an arrest if there is probable cause to suspect a crime occurred.
 And even if the alleged victim elects to drop all charges, the only person who can actually decide to drop a case is the district attorney.
 This means that many disputes that do not actually rise to level of domestic violence end up being prosecuted.

 Anyone who is accused of domestic violence, even a first offense, should seek out a qualified Colorado Springs criminal defense attorney immediately.
 A person convicted of domestic violence in Colorado cannot possess a firearm.
 A conviction can result in steep fines and mandatory participation in a treatment program.
 Even misdemeanor convictions can result in up to a year in jail and harsh probation requirements that keep those convicted from their families and homes.

 Don’t delay in seeking help.
 The sooner you begin preparing to combat any charges that are brought against you, the better able you will be to protect against the worst.
 The experienced domestic violence attorneys at the Bussey Law Firm, P.C. are committed to providing all of our clients with the expert representation they need to achieve the best possible results.
-If you have been accused of domestic violence or any other crime, contact us today at (719) 475-2555 to schedule a free appointment.
+If you have been accused of domestic violence or any other crime in Colorado Springs, contact us today at (719) 475-2555 to schedule a free appointment.